- Forms

 Other issues you want to take notice of:

-Drop-down menus safe space.
+Drop-down menus save space.
 This is the main reason for using them.
 Otherwise, drop-down menus are not regarded as a technique that increases usability, as they can often be difficult to use.

 Flyout menus allow for only showing top levels of the page’s hierarchy permanently, while still giving the option to show deeper levels on mouse over.